Javed Manzil

 The Javed Manzil or the Allama Iqbal Museum is a monument and museum in Lahore, Pakistan.
 Muhammad Iqbal lived there for three years, and died there.
 It was listed as a Tentative UNESCO site, and was protected under the Punjab Antiquities Act of 1975, and declared a Pakistani national monument in 1977.
-In honour of Iqbal, a Pakistani national poet, it was converted into a museum, inaugurated in December 1984.
+In honour of Iqbal, the national poet of Pakistan, it was converted into a museum, inaugurated in December 1984.

 Location

 The museum is located on the Allama Iqbal Road (previously known as Mayo Road) in Lahore, Punjab, Pakistan.

 Construction

 The building's construction was undertaken by Iqbal, to serve as his residence.
 The building was European in style and was completed in 1935.
 The cost of construction was 42,025 British Indian Rupees.
-The site was built on a plot purchased by Iqbal in 1934 for Rs.
+The residence was built on a plot purchased by Iqbal in 1934 for Rs.
 25,025, covering an area of 7 kanals, 31500 sqft.
 Iqbal named the residence "Javed Manzil" after his son Javid Iqbal.
 Of all Iqbal's residences in Lahore, only the Javed Manzil belonged to him.